qxcodefup/arcade/base/afogado/Readme.md

 ### Saída

-- A menor força de salto que o sapinho deve ter para conseguir sair do poço
+- A menor força de salto que o sapinho deve ter para conseguir sair do poço.

 ## Exemplos